 Emerging Europe Awards Partners receive a guaranteed number of scheduled meetings with potential partners and influencers meetings: The Partner gets access to the attendees’ list and opportunity to request pre-scheduled meetings and is listed in the event registration website, so attendees can request meetings Outbound meetings: access to the Emerging Europe Awards provides detailed advance information about all participating executives and their strategic business needs through a secure platform.
 A sophisticated scheduling system enables delegates and providers to select one-to-one business meetings that fit their current priorities and preferences.

 The Awards will be promoted by a targeted and strategic marketing campaign.
 Our official broadcasting partners are the most important media partners of the 23 countries from the region to build maximum exposure through Emerging Europe’s channels, as well as the media patrons’ channels, social media broadcasts, videos and photos during gala presentation so your company is actively promoted in a real-time campaign.
-Post-event final event publication and reviews are published on all SM platforms being used by the organisers partners are mentioned and promoted.
+Post-event final event publication and reviews are published on all SM platforms being used by the organisers’ partners are mentioned and promoted.

 The winner receives a trophy and recognition during the Emerging Europe Awards Ceremony.
 In addition to benefits of promoting your success via our media partners, winning the Emerging Europe Award marks you out as a leader in your field in the CEE region.
-In addition to your trophy and a certificate of recognition you will receive a winner’s pack which includes your awards winner logo, photos and ideas on how to publicise your success.
+In addition to your trophy and a certificate of recognition, you will receive a winner’s pack which includes your awards winner logo, photos and ideas on how to publicise your success.
 The awards ceremony will be filmed and photographed, and winners will have access to these resources to help them celebrate their wins and generate awareness of their achievement.

 Yes, the Ceremony is open to the general public – journalists, business representatives, government and public figures, professionals and jury members.
-Online registration will be open a month before the Ceremony.

 Yes, you are invited to the Awards Ceremony as the Partner of Awards.